Developerabhiman/Basic-Spotify-Plylist-iframe-/README.md

 # Basic-Spotify-Plylist-iframe-

-This File doesnt serve any purpose for creatin so kindly dont use this repo..it jsut for chaecking spotify embedded playlist
+This File doesnt serve any purpose for creation.so kindly dont use this repo..it jsut for chaecking spotify embedded playlist

 Thank You